habouhilal/Self-Assessment/README.md

 ## Self-Assessment

-This project was a great opportunity to work as a part of a team and realise our first data analysis project.
-This was a an experience of how a real data analysis project woul be in real job.
+This project was a great opportunity to work as a part of a team and realize our first data analysis project.
+This was a an experience of how a real data analysis project would be in real job.
 My contribution was in creating a Dashbord with HTML and JavaScript.

 ### Data Visualization and interactive Dashboard